 While I absolutely love all the creative ways cauliflower is finding its way onto our plates, I also love cooking it straight up and letting it shine just as nature intended!
 I often include a big pan of simply seasoned roasted cauliflower for meal prep.
 I recently was asked to bring some vegetables as a side dish to a holiday party, and I wanted to bring a dish that was a little more “dressed up”.
 I had just gotten some great curry powder, so decided to use that for flavor inspiration.
 I landed on this curry turmeric cauliflower and added in golden raisins and parsley to round out the dish.
 I think it’s a great dish for fall and winter, because it’s full of warming spices.
 It would be perfect for Thanksgiving!

-- Place cauliflower florets on large baking sheet.
-Drizzle with olive oil, and toss with ginger, garlic, lemon zest, curry powder, turmeric, salt and pepper.
+Place cauliflower florets on large baking sheet.
+Drizzle with avocado oil, and toss with ginger, garlic, lemon zest, curry powder, turmeric, salt and pepper.

 I hope you guys give this recipe a try!
 Tag @daisybeet on Instagram so I can see your creations 🙂